facebookincubator/velox/velox/docs/functions/presto/conversion.rst

   SELECT cast('2001:db8::1::1' as ipaddress); -- Invalid IP address SELECT cast('789.1.1.1' as ipaddress); -- Invalid IP address

-From varbinary type
+From VARBINARY
 ^^^^^^^^^^^^^^^^^

 To cast a varbinary to IPAddress it must be either IPV4(4 Bytes) or IPV6(16 Bytes) in network byte order.
-All IPV6 addresses that have the form of an IPV4 mapped IPV6 address will be assumed to be IPV4 addresses.
+All IPV6 addresses in the form of an IPV4 mapped IPV6 address will be assumed to be IPV4 addresses.

 Valid examples